Authority over CPAs

-The Board does not have the authority to resolve fee disputes, award damages, settle disputes over tax code interpretation, or otherwise settle claims.
+We cannot resolve fee disputes, damages, disputes over tax code interpretation, or other claims.

-- Complaints against a respondent that is under litigation: If the subject matter of the complaint is currently in litigation or under review by another agency, the Board may defer the investigation until the proceedings are completed.
+- Complaints currently under litigation: If the complaint is currently in litigation or review by another agency, then we may wait until the review is complete.

-- Complaints against non-CPAs: We do not have authority over non-CPAs, unless they are using the CPA title, offering or performing audits, reviews, and/or compilations, or are non-CPA owners of a CPA firm.
+- Complaints against non-CPAs: We do not have authority over non-CPAs, unless they are using the title “CPA” or performing attest services.
+For complaints against non-CPAs, contact the Attorney General's Office.

-- Revoke, suspend, or refuse to renew a license
+- Revoke, suspend, or refuse to renew or issue a CPA license.

 Filing a Complaint

 To file a complaint, you must complete our online complaint form.
 We cannot take complaints by mail, email, or phone.

 On the online complaint form, please explain the exact nature of your complaint and allegation.
 We must have both sufficient documentation and a violation of professional standards to determine if there was a violation.
 For us to review your complaint, please cite your alleged violation from professional standards in your complaint:

 If we do not have authority over your complaint, or your allegation is not a violation of professional standards, then we will close your complaint.

 We may ask for more information during the investigation.
 Once we close the complaint, we will let you know the results.
 If the Board imposed discipline, then we will provide you with a copy.